The Pyrenees Husky is a type of hybrid dog from the parent breeds of the Great Pyrenees and the Husky.

 Whole meats like lamb, fish, beef, and chicken are ideal.
 They also need good sources of fat.

-They can also benefit from fish oil that provides omega-3 fatty acid to help keep your Pyrenees Husky’s skin and coat healthy.
+They can also benefit from fish oil that provides omega-3 fatty acids to help keep your Pyrenees Husky’s skin and coat healthy.

 Puppies can benefit from DHA, a specific form of omega-3 fatty acid that supports their brain and eye development.